SHAREHOLDER ALERT: WeissLaw LLP Reminds ZAGG, PS, TCF, And SNCA Shareholders About Its Ongoing Investigations

 Joshua Rubin, Esq.WeissLaw LLP1500 Broadway, 16 th Floor New York, NY 10036 (212) 682-3025 (888) 593-4771 stockinfo@weisslawllp.com

-WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of TCF Financial Corporation (TCF) - Get Report in connection with the proposed stock-for-stock merger of the company with Huntington Bancshares Incorporated (" Huntington").
-Under the terms of the merger agreement, TCF shareholders will receive 3.0028 shares of Huntington common stock for each share of TCF that they hold, representing implied per-share merger consideration of $37.41 based upon Huntington's December 28, 2020 closing price of $12.46.
+WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of TCF Financial Corporation in connection with the proposed stock-for-stock merger of the company with Huntington Bancshares Incorporated (" Huntington").
+Under the terms of the merger agreement, TCF shareholders will receive 3.0028 shares of Huntington common stock for each share of TCF that they hold, representing implied per-share merger consideration of $37.72 based upon Huntington's January 4, 2021 closing price of $12.46.
 If you own TCF shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://www.weisslawllp.com/tcf/

 SOURCE WeissLaw LLP